Academic Integrity

 Actions:

-• Develop and deploy an ongoing UBC education campaign around academic integrity to highlight this as a core value of the university.
-Such a campaign should target all community members including students, staff, and faculty members.
+Develop and deploy an ongoing UBC education campaign around academic integrity to highlight this as a core value of the university.
+Such a campaign should target all community members including students, faculty and staff.

 Progress Update:

-• Developed and deployed entirely new academic integrity modules for UBC 101 (UBC Okanagan’s summer bridging program) in collaboration with the UBC Okanagan’s Learning and Curriculum Support Librarian.
-This was made available to new-to-UBCO students in August 2022.
+- Developed and deployed new academic integrity modules for UBC 101 (UBC Okanagan’s summer bridging program) in collaboration with UBC Okanagan’s Learning and Curriculum Support Librarian.
+New generative AI content was added for September 2024.

 Progress Update: